 The Korean companies are operating in almost every sector, i.e. Information Technology, business research, consumer electronics, R&D, life sciences, media, automobiles, tourism, construction industry, trading, finance, services, etc. The scope of the Korean language as a career is extremely impressive.

-I think most people are learning Korean language in India because of K-Pop, K-Dramas and K-Movies.
-A large number of young people across the world is fascinated by country’s K-pop artists such as Big Bang, BTS, Girls Generation, and more.
+I think most people are learning Korean language in India because of K-Pop, K-Dramas, and K-Movies.
+A large number of young people across the world is fascinated by the country’s K-pop artists such as Big Bang, BTS, Girls Generation, and more.